eighteyes/tt-rules/manual.md

 ### Conflict Rules
 Resolve Resource Conflicts before Building Conflicts Conflicts always occur at the closest Path Join to the Intersection or Conflict Location.
-If there are multiple Path Joins equidistant from the Location, use one closer to the Dwelling of the Infracting Troll, the one who started the Conflict. ( ie. Resource Conflict, the Troll who wanted to use the worker, not the Troll who first took the worker )
+If there are multiple Path Joins equidistant from the Location, use one closer to the Dwelling of the Infracting Troll, the one who started the Conflict. ( ie. Resource Conflict, the Troll who wanted to use the Minion, not the Troll who first took the Minion )

 #### Speed Rule
 In determining Intersection Locations, a special rule may be used.
 Each player may count a number of hexes corresponding to their Troll Speed in ticks moving from their Dwelling towards eachother.
 Thus, a Troll with a speed of 6 against a speed of 2 will Conflict much closer to the Dwelling belonging to the slower Troll.